iamsk/brat/README.md

     used for generate docs for api

-1. write real_options for each handler
+1. write options method for each handler
 2. change your docs/doc.conf

 you will see doc at docs/doc.html